-Due to the transition to a new ERP system, some services that were budgeted in Contractual Services or Materials & Supplies before FY 2020 are now in Internal Services.
+Due to the transition to a new ERP system, some services are now budgeted in different ledger categories.

 Successes and Challenges

 Successes: As the largest district attorney's office in Oregon, representing Oregon's most populous county, the Multnomah County District Attorney's Office frequently partners with public safety officials locally, statewide, and nationally to work on enacting sound public safety policies and laws that reflect the desires of the community and increase confidence, fairness, efficiency, and effectiveness system-wide.